Skip to content

 1 / 1

 Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements fully meet the SPOTT indicator criteria.
-The company also reports that in 2021, CIB renewed its partnership agreement with the Ministry of Forest Economy (MEF) and the Wildlife Conservation Society (WCS) to protect the wildlife around the Nouabalé-Ndoki National Park in northern Congo.
+In March 2023, the company announced a major conservation milestone - Djéké Triangle, a 9,500-hectare forest area in its concession, was integrated into the Nouabalé-Ndoki National Park through collaborative efforts with the Congolese government and the Wildlife Conservation Society (WCS).

 • P